danhetrick/shabti/README.md

   CommandList object---|          |     chatting
                                   |
                              Chat message

+//  You could also use a hook to implement this

+function cmdhandler(ARGS){
+	CommandHandler(Commands,ARGS.Message,ARGS.Nick,ARGS.Channel);
+}

+hook("public", "cmdhandler");

 ```

 This function scans incoming chat for any commands your bot is programmed to respond to, and executes them (or displays help or usage text).